Find out more about the Learning Design Voices project!

 During the pandemic, the pivot to emergency remote teaching highlighted the depth and extent of inequalities facing communities, particularly in relation to access to resources and literacies for online learning in higher educational contexts.
 Imported solutions that failed to take into consideration the constraints and cultures of local contexts were less than successful.
 The paucity of practitioners with online learning design experience, training and education grounded in diverse contexts made local design for local contexts difficult to carry out.

-Although there is substantial research and guidance on online learning design, there is an opportunity to create a text deliberately oriented to practice.
+Although there is substantial research and guidance on online learning design, there is an opportunity to create texts deliberately oriented to practice.
 Further, online learning design, as a field of practice and research, is strongly shaped by experiences and practices from the Global North.
-While many of the textbooks written from this perspective are theoretically useful as a starting point, the disjuncture between theory and practice for practitioners in less well-resourced contexts where local experiences are invisible, can be jarring.
+While many of the books written from this perspective are theoretically useful as a starting point, the disjuncture between theory and practice for practitioners in less well-resourced contexts where local experiences are invisible, can be jarring.